Theodor-gif/React-LogIn-Page/README.md

 # React-LogIn-Page

 ### This is my first project with React vite.
-> The project was to create a game using useState and onChange.
+> The project was to create a page using useState and onChange.

 > Practicing how to use those two.